Everyone thinks they have the best dog, and none of them are wrong.

-Need to give you little fella more excercise?
+Need to give you little fella more exercise?
 We've got some terrific regional off-leash dog parks.
 Let them run, be free!

 Deermound Off-Leash Regional Park